lowRISC/opentitan/hw/ip/i2c/doc/_index.md

     - Acknowledge
     - 7-bit target address
 - Support for the following optional capabilities:
-    - 10-bit target device addressing
-    - Clock stretching (may be required by some target devices)
+    - Clock stretching in the host mode
-- *No support at this time* for I2C Target ("I2C Slave"<sup>1</sup>) functionality
+    - Automatic clock stretching in the target mode when TX FIFO is empty during a read<sup>2</sup>
 - *No support at this time* for any of the features related to multi-host control:
     - No support for host-host clock synchronization
     - No support for host bus arbitration.
-- Byte-formatted register interface with two separate queues, one for holding read data, the other for holding bytes to be transmitted (addresses or write data)
+- Byte-formatted register interface with four separate queues: two queues in the host mode, one for holding read data, the other for holding bytes to be transmitted (addresses or write data) and two queues in the target mode, for holding read and write data
 - Direct SCL and SDA control in "Override mode" (for debugging)
 - SCL and SDA ports mapped to I/O via the pinmux.
-- Interrupts for FIFO overflow, target NACK, SCL/SDA signal interference, timeout, unstable SDA signal levels, and transaction complete.
+- Interrupts in the host mode for FMT and RX FIFO overflow, target NACK, SCL/SDA signal interference, timeout, unstable SDA signal levels, and transaction complete
+- Interrupts in the target mode for TX FIFO empty during a read, TX FIFO nonempty at the end of a read, TX and ACQ FIFO overflow, and host sending STOP after ACK

 <sup>1</sup> lowRISC is avoiding the fraught terms master/slave and defaulting to host/target where applicable.

+<sup>2</sup> The target is only compatible with hosts that support clock stretching.

 ## Description